dd2477-vt22-group2/GitHub_search_project_final/README.md

 4. others

-To run the evaluator, put the text files in ./to_evaluate, each line contains one file and its score, seperated by a space, like:
+To run the evaluator, put the manually rating txt files in ./to_evaluate, with a format of each line containing one file and its score, seperated by a space, like:

 ```
 file1.java 0